Abhi183/ncaa-march-mania-2026-forecast/README.md

 ## 9) Notes

-- This repo is structured for Kaggle-style offline execution.
 - If running locally (non-Kaggle), just point `--data-dir` to your extracted competition files.
 - Probabilities are clipped to `[0.02, 0.98]` to avoid pathological extremes.